microsoft/SQL_LogScout/README.md

     - "Memory"
     - "DumpMemory"
     - "WPR"
+    - "Setup"
-    - "MenuChoice" - this will present an interactive menu with Scenario choices.
-This is available in cases where multiple parameters must be used. *Note:* Not required when parameters are not specified for the command.
+    - "MenuChoice" - this directs SQL LogScout to present an interactive menu with Scenario choices.
+The option is available in cases where multiple parameters must be used. *Note:* Not required when parameters are not specified for the command.

    For more information on each scenario see [Scenarios](#scenarios)